 Basílica de Nossa Senhora do Pilar on Praça Monsenhor Castilho Barbosa, 17

-This church has more than 400kg of gold hand-painted onto the lush interior.
+This church has over 400kg of gold hand-painted onto the lush interior.
 A dedication to Nossa Senhora do Pilar.
-Referring to a moment when the Virgin Mary appeared to the Apostle James, while being sat on a pillar, hence the church’s name – Our Lady of the Pillar.
+This refers to a moment when the Virgin Mary appeared to the Apostle James while seated on a pillar, hence the church’s name – Our Lady of the Pillar.
 This golden church is something to behold.

 Guignard House Museum and Gallery (Museu Casa Guignard)